The following regulations will govern the administration of the student transportation program:

 a.
 Maintain a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (identity or expression), or sex, which will strengthen students’ self-concept and promote confidence to learn.

 b.
-Maintain a safe, orderly environment on school buses to help to prevent bullying and
+Maintain a safe, orderly environment on school buses to help to prevent bullying and harassment.

 c.
 Oversee practice drills for bus safety.